-It’s also important to grant your employees time to pursue their individual passions, because they can get discouraged if they are only doing work-related projects all the time.
-If you notice that some of your employees have certain passions, you can select a specific day of the month for them to do a personal project work.
+It’s also important to grant your employees time to pursue their individual passions because they can get discouraged if they are only doing work-related projects all the time.
+If you notice that some of your employees have certain passions, you can select a specific day of the month for them to do personal project work.
 It can be an hour or two every week.
-This will help them become more motivated with their works.
+This will help them become more motivated in their works.

 6. Recognize Personal Milestones and Losses

 You should also recognize individuals in your company as people first and employees second.
 This means that you can recognize their personal milestones as well as losses while still respecting their privacy.
 Respond to them with kindness and consideration as you would to a friend.
 Since most of the employees spend more time with their workmates than with their family, having a supportive community in your company will truly help.
 Even a simple note of recognition from you will work.

 Another thing that can make morale sink is by making your employees feel like they are robots.
 When they come in at the same time, to the same place, and do the same thing every single day, your people might easily get tired with their jobs.
 Therefore, changing the routine once in a while is beneficial.
 You can try to rotate lunch break schedules or take impromptu company breaks.
 This way, your employees will have something to look forward to.